Citation, DOI & article data

 Although NEC can affect any part of the large or small bowel, the most common location is the terminal ileum.
 The right colon (including cecum) is occasionally involved.
 Involvement of the stomach is less common.

 Supine abdominal x-rays are the mainstay of diagnosis.
-If NEC is suspected clinically, or there is a concern on supine films, an additional cross-table lateral or left-lateral decubitus view provides increased sensitivity 5.
+If perforation is suspected clinically, or there is a concern on supine films, an additional cross-table lateral or left-lateral decubitus view provides increased sensitivity 5.
 Findings include:

 - dilated bowel loops (often asymmetrical in distribution)